lefeck/nms-automatic-deployment/README.md

 First, you need to download the installation package to the specified directory, as follows:

 * Clickhouse package: You can download it to the corresponding directory by using the command `./nms-automatic-deployment.sh clickhouse download` to the corresponding directory
-* nginx package: You can download the package by using the command`./nms-automatic-deployment.sh nginx download`to the corresponding directory.
+* Nginx package: You can download the package by using the command`./nms-automatic-deployment.sh nginx download`to the corresponding directory.
-* nim and acm packages: NGINX Management Suite is a trial version or a paid subscription application, you need to download the required installation package to the corresponding directory.
+* Nginx Plus, nim and acm packages: NGINX Management Suite is a trial version or a paid subscription application, you need to download the required installation package to the corresponding directory.
 [Sign up for NGINX Management Suite at MyF5](https://account.f5.com/myf5).

 ```shell
 # This is the entire file directory hierarchy, if you want to use this script, you need to download the installation package to the corresponding directory